EdgarLozano185519/100-Days-of-Python/r1-log.md

 # #100DaysOfCode Log - Round 1 - Edgar Lozano

 The log of my #100DaysOfCode challenge.
-Started on [January 19, Tuesday, 2021].
+Started on January 19, Tuesday, 2021.

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

-### R1D2
+Worked on a program that generates a cool band name.
+[View readme.](projects-source/day1-band-name-generator/readme.md)